-Presidents of El Salvador (1989 to 2023): A Historical Dive into the Salvadoran Presidents
+Presidents of El Salvador (1989-2024): A Historical Dive into the Salvadoran Presidents

 Presidents of El SalvadorNayib Bukele's 2019 Presidential Inaguration.